nibi-lang/nibi/docs/LANGUAGE.md

 Copy data in memory.
 If the first item is a standard "trival" cell.
 That is, one that has a direct C-Type integration, it will be copied to the heap at a given destination pointer.
-For this to succeed the destination pointer must be `owned`.

-If the first item is a pointer cell, the data will be copied to the destination if and only if the source and destination pointer are `owned`.

 Example: